 Some of the early symptoms of carbon monoxide can be similar to those of sea sickness, heat stress or intoxication.
 If you or a fellow boater experiences any of these symptoms, seek fresh air immediately.
 Once out in the open air, consider the cause of your symptoms and take appropriate action.

-Carbon monoxide poisoning can pose a serious health risk.
-By taking steps to detect and treat carbon monoxide poisoning early, you can help to save your life or the lives of your fellow boaters.
+Carbon monoxide poisoning can pose a serious health risk for boaters.
+Depending on the circumstances, it may be necessary to perform on-site CPR and/or undergo emergency treatment at the closest medical facility.
+By taking steps to detect and treat carbon monoxide poisoning early, you can help to save your life or the lives of your passengers or fellow boaters.

 Explore more Health & Safety tips